LiYuanyuanFighting/BigData/lab12/note.md

 amounts of unstructured data in a distributed computing environment.)
 So for small amount data to process, there is no need to use the cluster.
 For 1-grams, probably,
 no need of cluster, for 2-grams, 3,...n, may need.
---

-To match the first several characters can use:
+4)To match the first several characters can use:

 import java.util.regex.Pattern;
 import java.util.regex.Matcher;